 I have spent my career in the world of independent filmmaking, as a producer, director and writer, an executive producer, a conference and festival director, educator, board member, and former executive director of Filmmakers Collaborative.
-At FC I mentored many filmmakers, was creative director of two national media conferences, and co-founded the Boston International Kids Film Festival.
+At FC I mentored many filmmakers, was creative director of two national Making Media Now conferences, and co-founded the Boston International Kids Film Festival.
 In 2014 we received three great short films about autism, which I curated into a workshop that inspired my next project.

 In 2015 I started developing “Stories from the Spectrum,” a series of short films about teens and adults on the autism spectrum.
 I have finished two films, have two more in production, and more characters and ideas than I can possibly produce by myself.
 This is the place where my passion most closely meets the world’s needs: there is so much misunderstanding, fear, and unnecessary suffering in this world of autism, alongside beautiful stories of courage, perseverance, innovation, humor, and love.
 My hope is to create films that deepen public understanding, lessen stigma, celebrate accomplishments, and give voice to people who often have none.